-Distinction for life are anything that helps you live better.
+Distinctions for Life are anything that helps your live better.
 From the mundane, like keeping your feet comfortable through the day, to the philosophical, like how attention defines your life.
-Some are subtle and can take a long explanation to get you to make the shift in perception that will allow you to apply them and change.
-Others are so easy they may only take a few sentences.
+Some are subtle and may take a long explanation to allow you to apply them and change.
+Others are so easy they can be explained in a few sentences.

 We humans are categorizing animals.
 It is nearly impossible for us to not look for patterns and group things together.
 Here’s a few categories for distinctions

 Ideas are distinctions.
 Sometimes a new intellectual understanding can make a big change in your life.
 Understanding the effects of where you put your attention is an idea that once you get it, will allow major changes.
 Likewise, understanding your beliefs have a huge impact on you is an idea that makes a big difference.

 Beliefs are distinctions.
 Read the Beliefs post which goes in-depth about what beliefs are and why they are important.
 Other posts teach you useful beliefs that are distinctions all by themselves.